Monte Carlo, Santa Catarina

 Monte Carlo is a city in Santa Catarina, in the Southern Region of Brazil.
 It is part of the metropolitan region of the city of Fraiburgo.

 Climate

-Monte Carlo has Oceanic climate (Köppen climate classification Cfb) in general, the temperature varies from 2°C to 31°C and is rarely lower than -3°C or higher than 35°C. Frost are common on winter.
+Monte Carlo has a oceanic climate (Köppen climate classification: Cfb), the temperature varies from 2°C to 31°C and is rarely lower than -3°C or higher than 35°C. Frosts are common on winter.